sergueik/springboot_study/basic-ucd/README.md

 To create one

 ### Usage

-* pull and launch server
+* pull and launch server image if not already

 ```sh
 SERVER_IMAGE='ibmcom/ucds'